khayitmuradov/TodoListApp/README.md

 | EP07 | US28       | Sign out                                                                        | 7        |               |
 | EP07 | US29       | Restore password                                                                | 8        |               |
 | EP08 | US30       | Application menu                                                                | 4        |   Completed   |

-## Software Architecture

-The architecture of the application is described in the [Software Architecture](software-architecture.md) document.

-## Solution Requirements

-The requirements for the application are described in the [Solution Requirements](solution-requirements.md) document.

-## Delivery Plan

-The [delivery plan](delivery-plan.md) contains the list of technical tasks distributed over the weeks these tasks must be delivered.

 ## Project Evaluation